CAREERS AT ASA

 ASA is an equal opportunity employer.
 Discrimination against an otherwise qualified individual with a disability or any individual by reason of race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, genetic information, or veteran status is prohibited.
 Efforts will be made in recruitment and employment to ensure equal opportunity in employment for all qualified persons.

-8th Grade Math Teacher, 2024-2025 [PDF]
+9th Grade Social Studies Teacher, 2024-2025 [PDF]

 ASA’s mission is to inspire creative thinkers and leaders through providing an innovative concentration in college preparation informed by the performing arts.

 Class sizes are approximately 28 students.
 Academic teachers have 2.5 hours of prep time for curriculum planning, meeting, integrating, and assessing.
 The teacher will be responsible for refining curriculum, aligning with the state standards, and reviewing new materials to keep the curriculum fresh and relevant.
 They will also be asked to differentiate their curriculum using additional resources as needed to support student growth and achievement.
-This teacher works closely with the Social Studies Department and their grade level team.
+This teacher works closely with the Social Studies Department and the 9th grade team.

 ASA’s academic curriculum is rigorous, relevant and aligned with ASA’s mission and commitment to equity.
 Curriculum development and implementation reflects State standards layered with ASA’s innovative college prep focus that fosters intellectual curiosity and emphasizes active engagement, project-based learning, discussion, research, advanced written and oral skills, inquiry, and collaboration.